 The third failure of a designated adult to meet the child at the bus stop and any incidents thereafter may result in loss of bus privileges up to 3 days per incident.

-Students transported by parents or other adults
+Students transported by parents or other adults.

 Onslow County Schools Preschool students must receive hand-to-hand service.
 A parent or an officially designated adult must accompany each student to the preschool classroom and sign the child in for the day.
 A designated school employee receives each child at the school.
-At the end of the school day, the parent/designated adult of the preschool child must pick up the child from the classroom in a timely manner (with valid picture ID).
+At the end of the school day, the parent/designated adult of the preschool child must pick up the child from the classroom in a timely manner (with picture ID).

 The first failure to have a designated adult pick up the child will result in a call to parent/guardian and/or emergency contacts.